queryverse/ElectronDisplay.jl/README.md

 As soon as you load the package with ``using ElectronDisplay``, it will start to show plots that have the correct ``show`` methods in an electron window.

 `ElectronDisplay` also exports a function `electrondisplay`.
 You can use `electrondisplay(x)` to show `x` explicitly in `ElectronDisplay` (e.g., when another display has higher precedence).
 You can also use `electrondisplay(mime, x)` to specify a MIME to be used.
 For example, to read the docstring of `reduce` in `ElectronDisplay`, you can use `electrondisplay(@doc reduce)`.

+See the original [announcement](https://www.queryverse.org/2019/02/13/electrondisplay/) for a quick start guide.

 ## Configuration